droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 This area is largely as described in <span class="citation">K49.
 Lounge (p.
 70)</span>, <span class="citation">K50.
 Guest Room (p.
 70)</span>, and <span class="citation">K51.
 Closet (p.
 70)</span>.

 When the players first arrive in the Nightmare, they awaken in the same positions and locations as the ones in which they fell asleep or unconscious.
-However, any players with a passive Wisdom (Perception) score of 13 or greater notices that the castle-shaped clock on the wall of the guest room is now ticking.
+However, any players a player who succeeds on DC 23 Perception check notices that the castle-shaped clock on the wall of the guest room is now ticking.

 Shortly after the players regain their bearings, read: